kitnil/awesome/README.md

 - [Sorting-Algorithm-Visualizer](https://github.com/test123/Sorting-Algorithm-Visualizer) -
 - [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [quay](https://github.com/quay/quay) - Build, Store, and Distribute your Applications and Containers
-- [checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations during build time - Terraform & Cloudformation static analysis
+- [checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations during build-time for Terraform, Cloudformation, Kubernetes and other infrastructure-as-code-languages with Checkov by Bridgecrew.
 - [andriller](https://github.com/den4uk/andriller) - Andriller - is software utility with a collection of forensic tools for smartphones.
 It performs read-only, forensically sound, non-destructive acquisition from Android devices.
 - [YouTube-Report](https://github.com/A3M4/YouTube-Report) - :bar_chart: Generate a personal YouTube report from your Google Takeout data
 - [Silver](https://github.com/s0md3v/Silver) - Mass scan IPs for vulnerable services